MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-iaas-content.md

 ### Dataflow

-This section assumes you have read [Azure Pipelines baseline architecture](../../example-scenario/apps/devops-dotnet-baseline.yml#dataflow) and only focuses on the specifics of deploying a workload to Azure Virtual Machines.
+This section assumes you have read [Azure Pipelines baseline architecture](../../example-scenario/apps/devops-dotnet-baseline.yml#dataflow) and only focuses on the specifics of deploying a workload to Azure DevTest Labs for staging.

 1. **PR pipeline** - *Same as the baseline*